aabbtree77/twinpeekz/README.md

 ## OpenGL Experience Report

 Programming with GLSL/OpenGL is very tiresome as there is not much help from the compiler.
 However, this is only a part of the problem.
-The bigger issue is the lack of incremental coding/testing.
-The OpenGL setup and its state spreads everywhere and one has to write a lot of code before even seeing the first results on the screen.
+The bigger issue is the disappearance of an immediate incremental feedback.
+The OpenGL setup and its state spreads everywhere and one has to write a lot of code before even seeing the first result on the screen.
 This is the elephant in the room.

 I was hunting down one bug for days which was rendering a black screen without a crash.
 The problem turned out to be gl.BufferData function storing mesh index array on a GPU.
 I was using type uint whose analogue in C++ takes 4 bytes of memory, but in Go it's 8!
 Switching to uint32 simply solved the problem, but to actually locate